kethanpabbi/PigLatin-Project/PigLatin/README.md

 # Pig Latin

-Project to convert English to Piglatin.
+Program to convert English to Piglatin.